Picking the right home builder is a critical step in the quest that points to your dream home.

-Lack of communication is one of the most common complaints from homeowners about their builder.
+Lack of communication is one of the most common complaints from homeowners about their builders.
 So how do you avoid it?
 This is another area where your conversations with past customers will reveal the real story.
-You’ll want to know if the builder responds to your requests in a timely manner and how accessible he is.
+You’ll want to know if the builder responds to your requests promptly and how accessible he is.
 Does he communicate in a way that works for you?
-Given the prevalence of technology in our communications with email, texts and internet access, find out how your builder utilizes technology to improve communication with you.
+Given the prevalence of technology in our communications with email, texts, and internet access, find out how your builder utilizes technology to improve contact with you.

 12. How do you ensure that I will not exceed my budget?

 Yet another question that past customers will help you confirm, but here’s where you want to know how the builder does his purchasing.
 Does he obtain multiple quotes?
 When does he provide quotes to you?
 How are changes estimated?
 It’s critical to feel confident that your builder will work with you to keep you within your budget and communicate how changes impact the budget.

 13. What’s the timeframe to build a home, and how do we make sure we don’t exceed it?

 The experience of past customers will once again give you an indication of reality, but it’s essential to get an honest estimate of the timeframe before any agreement.
 This isn’t the time for your builder to be a hero, so be wary of a timeline that seems overly optimistic.
 Additionally, ask what tools the builder utilizes to track their schedule and progress.
 Like any complicated project, custom home has 30+ suppliers and sub-contractors that need to be coordinated.
 A builder of a custom home without a detailed written schedule is similar to the waiter that doesn’t write down your order – you can bet it won’t be right!

 14. Can you provide me detail specifications and cost?